 In this article, we introduce various technical tips useful for your drawing works with Advanced Mode of “Tilt Brush (for HTC VIVE)” Let’s learn advanced techniques on Tilt Blush by drawing a simple “watermelon”.

 To learn basic operations, you can follow the link below. →Draw VR illustrations by Tilt Brush – for beginners +++++++++++++++++++++++++++++++++++++++++++++++++++++ Hereafter, I call the controller for brush “brush-side”, and the controller for tools “palette-side”. +++++++++++++++++++++++++++++++++++++++++++++++++++++

-- 1 Advanced Mode
+- 2 Advanced Mode

-- 2 Useful shortcuts
+- 3 Useful shortcuts

-- 3 Guides
+- 4 Guides

-- 4 Selection
+- 5 Selection

-- 5 Re-colour and Dropper
+- 6 Re-colour and Dropper

-- 6 Background colour and Lighting
+- 7 Background colour and Lighting

-- 7 Import 3D data
+- 8 Import 3D data

-- 8 Useful Tips
+- 9 Useful Tips

 Firstly, switch from Beginner Mode to Advanced Mode.
 You can find the button to switch between them below the palette.

 You can keep frequently-used tools at hand by holding Brush-side menu button (one with three lines).
 It’s handy for you to change tool quickly by releasing the button, keeping the cursor at the tool icon you change to.

 Guides allows you to draw a neat sphere, cube and shell.
 Let’s try to draw a watermelon.
 Without Guides, it would be poor-looking as follows.

 Select Guides from the palette.
 Select Sphere Guide, which suitable to a shape like a watermelon.

 You can grab the Sphere Guide displayed by moving your hand to it and then pulling the trigger.
 Move the guide to where you want to draw a watermelon.
 You can scale up and down the guide by spreading and narrowing arms with the guide being held by both hands.

 Once the guide is set, you can start drawing.
 To draw a watermelon cut in half, we draw the skin with green colour for the bottom half and then make the guide a little bigger and draw stripes in black.

 To draw a neat planer cut of the watermelon, select Cube Guide from Guide Tool and then place the upper surface of the guide at where you cut the watermelon.
 Once you place the guide, you paint as you draw circles in green, white and red in sequence from the periphery.
 And, draw seeds as a final touch.

 “Selection” tool allows you to move, scale and copy the drawn objects.

 After selecting Selection from shortcuts on palette-side or brush-side, you can select an object by pulling the trigger with the brush tip kept close to it.
 The selected object is highlighted as seen below.

 With Selection selected, you can switch between “select tool (plus sign at brush tip)” and “deselect tool (minus sign at brush tip)” by pressing the brush-side trackpad at a blank space.
 When you select the wrong part, use “deselect tool” to correct it.
 Move With an object selected, you can move it by holding the grip.

 Scale up and down Spread and narrow your arm by holding the both-hand grips with the object selected.

 Copy Press the brush-side trackpad with the brush tip at the selected object.

 You can “Select All” and “Invert Selection” by holding “Selection” button on the palette.
 It’s useful to select many drawn objects at the same time.